InsertKoinIO/koin/docs/reference/koin-android/scope.md

 If you don't want to use Android Scope classes, you can work with your own and use `AndroidScopeComponent` with the Scope creation API
 :::

-### AndroidScopeComponent and Scope closing handling
+### AndroidScopeComponent and handling Scope closing

-You can run some code before Koin Scope is being destroyed, by overriding `onCloseScope` function from `AndroidScopeComponent`:
+You can run code before Koin Scope is destroyed, by overriding the `onCloseScope` function from `AndroidScopeComponent`:

 ```kotlin
 class MyActivity() : AppCompatActivity(contentLayoutId), AndroidScopeComponent {